rogeralmeida/rogeralmeida.github.io/_posts/2015-01-12-illusion-of-competence.markdown

 ### Making Question
 It was easy to do not value a explanation or be hard to focus on a explanation.
 One way to keep focus in a explanation is to get involved in the explanation, been part of it.
 Making a question is a good way to tell your brain that you are part of the explanation.

-### Explaning to a friend
+### Explaining to a friend
 When someone explain anything it's common to finish a topic saying:

 * Did you get it?
 * Did you understand?
 * OK?

 And we are used to answer: "Yes", "Uhum".
 But that is born of the Illusion of Competence.
 To avoid it, now when I receive the question: "Do you understand?"
 My answer is: "Can I explain to validate that I understood it?"
 By explaining what I just heard is a great opportunity to find gaps or raise points that were not covered by previous explanation.